-If you have a case with a child support office in a state other than Georgia, contact that office to discuss parentage testing.
+If you have a case with a child support office in a state other than Georgia,

 If you do not have a case with child support and want to arrange for independent testing, there are several labs and clinics that perform parentage testing.
 You may search telephone listings or search for labs on the Internet.
 When deciding which lab to use, you should review the laboratory's credentials to ensure that it is accredited by the American Association of Blood Banks (AABB).